The 2021 Women’s Mental Health Conference at Yale (WMHC) will host Tarana Burke, founder of the #MeToo Movement as its keynote speaker.

 Burke, a civil rights activist from the Bronx, started the #MeToo Movement in 2006.
 A survivor of sexual assault herself, Burke made it her mission early on to work with young women of color to change their lives.
 Burke developed the nonprofit "Just Be" in 2003, which was an all-girls program for young black girls ages 12 to 18.

 Burke became a vocal spokeswoman for the #MeToo Movement when ‘me too’ took on a life of its own, as survivors of sexual violence stepped forward to tell their stories on social media.
 Time magazine dubbed Burke and other ‘me too’ activists “the silence breakers,” naming them (as a group) the 2017 Time Person of the Year.

 WMHC is the first academic and trainee-led women’s mental health conference.
 It was founded by Noori and co-resident Stefanie Gillson, MD, and is organized by a team with specialties across medicine, psychiatry, public health, business and law.

-The conference is dedicated to improving the wellbeing of women through better training of future health care professionals.
-It seeks to center issues of women’s well being in the male-dominated health care professions.
+The conference is dedicated toward improving the wellbeing of women through better training of future health care professionals.
+It seeks to center issues of women’s wellbeing in the male-dominated health care professions.